top of page

 Courses Taught as Teaching Assistant

-• Social and Political Philosophy (for Luvell Anderson), Fall 2020
+• Social and Political Philosophy (for Luvell Anderson and David Sobel), Fall 2020, Spring 2022

 • Political Theory (for Dennis Rasmussen), Spring 2020